How and when to withdraw from RRSP and TFSA

 - Leave TFSA assets intact for as long as possible.

-With my guidelines in mind, while these will not apply to every retiree or semi-retiree, I think you’ll be in a fine place to minimize taxation, maximize income needs, avoid OAS clawback issues (if in doubt), provide inflation-protected longevity to your portfolio, and help your estate planning and wealth transfer plans for future generations.
+With my guidelines in mind, while these will not apply to every retiree or semi-retiree, I think you’ll be in a fine place to minimize taxation, maximize income needs, avoid OAS clawback issues (if in doubt), provide inflation-protected longevity to your portfolio, and help your estate planning needs.

 I look forward to sharing some detailed case studies about these points above over time on my site to help you and every Canadian make the most of our your DIY retirement planning.